phoenix-max-dev/hello-world/README.md

 # 👋 Hello, World!

-I'm phoenix max, just getting started with coding and GitHub.
+I'm phoenix max, just getting started with GitHub.

 This is my **first step** into the world of open source and development.
 I'm currently learning **Python and Javascript**, and I'm excited to build cool things as I grow.